paul-buerkner/paul-buerkner.github.io/_posts/blog/2017-08-30-old-brms-blogposts.md

 ---
 layout: post
-title: "A list of Blog posts about brms"
+title: "A list of blog posts about brms"
 modified:
 categories: blog
 excerpt: